informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_2_en.md

 }
 ```

-For the moment, a role consists of the implementation of the two methods `play` and `getIcon` and an empty implementation
+For the moment, a role consists of the implementation of the two methods `play` and `getIcon`.
+The latter method will contain
-of the method `start`.
-The latter method will contain a non-empty body if there is any action to be taken on assigning the
+a non-empty body if there is any action to be taken on assigning the role to a lemming.
+To enable lemmings to change role at
-role to a lemming.
-To enable lemmings to change role at execution time, we use the interface as the type of the attribute
-`role` of the lemming class:
+execution time, we use the interface as the type of the attribute `role` of the lemming class:

 ```java
 	private LemmingRole role;